 Wherever we display an “APPLY NOW” button in the above table, that company pays us a small fee each time someone clicks on the button.
 These payments do not influence whether a product is in the table, where it appears, or whether it continues to do so.
 Our Best Rates tables are compiled by our independent researchers.
 All revenue raised from these tables is reinvested in our research and campaigning work on behalf of all UK consumers.

-Customer scores are based on a survey of a nationally representative online panel of respondents from the general public, who were invited to take part in the savings account customer satisfaction survey - during May 2013.
-The final sample size was 1,082.
+Customer scores are based on a survey of an online panel of respondents from the general public, who were invited to take part in the savings account customer satisfaction survey - during March 2014.
+The final sample size was 5,254.

 How we choose our Best Rate savings accounts